aakaashnarayanan/CollegeManagementSystem/README.md

 1. Admin: the admin can access all the tables in database schema.
 Admin can create new student which in turn triggers necessory event on the database.
 2. Staff: Each staff is assigned with an subject. the staff can view the marks of assigned subject. and can alter the marks from the console.
+3. Student (Under development) : Each student can view their internalMarks of each subject.
+4. Student and staff communication using socket networking ( under development ).

 DATABASE SCHEMA
 ![DbSchema](https://user-images.githubusercontent.com/52366077/123975324-dd126400-d9da-11eb-916b-8118e9dd7b62.jpg)